 What is the NHS?

 Founded in 1948 and born out of the ideal that good healthcare should be available to all, the NHS is an example of truly socialised medicine.
-Healthcare is provided by the British government and funded by the British taxpayers as a free-at-the-point-of-use service for the general British population.
+Healthcare is provided by the British government as a free-at-the-point-of-use service for the general British population.

 However, while it’s true that many NHS services can be accessed by both UK residents and visitors for no charge, it is by no means a truly exhaustive list.
 The fact that 10.5% of the UK population, according to this 2015 Commonwealth Fund survey, also carry voluntary private health insurance should sound some alarm bells that perhaps the NHS may not be the panacea to all your health woes.

 The NHS provides healthcare for everyone who is ‘ordinarily resident’ in the UK, entitling them to free public healthcare including hospital, physician, and mental healthcare.